pactus-project/PIPs/PIPs/pip-27.md

 ### PruneBlock Function

-The `PruneBlock` function removes a block and all transactions inside the block from the database.
+The `PruneBlock` function removes a block and all transactions inside the block from the store.
 It is a private function and can't be accessed from outside the store.
 It accepts a `Batch` pointer and a block height, and returns a boolean indicating whether a block at the given height exists, and an error if there is any.
 The `PruneBlock` function first tries to retrieve the block at the given height and decode it.
-Once it is decoded, it iterates over all transactions and updates the batch by deleting the associated keys from the database.
+Once it is decoded, it iterates over all transactions and updates the batch by deleting the associated keys from the store.
+Using a batch ensures atomicity [^1] and improves performance by executing multiple delete operations as a single unit.

-### Pruning Database
+### Pruning Store

-A Full Node can convert to a Pruned Node by pruning the database and removing old blocks.
+A Full Node can convert to a Pruned Node by pruning the store and removing old blocks.
-Pruning the database is a time and resource consuming process and should not be performed while the node is running.
+Pruning the store is a time and resource consuming process and should not be performed while the node is running.
 We need to add a new command named `prune` to `pactus-daemon` to prune an offline node.
-In the attachment to this proposal, there is a batch file for Windows users that can be used for pruning the node.

-To prune the database, we define a public method `Prune` for the store.
+A public method `Prune` should be defined in the store.
 This method iterates over all blocks from the pruning height to the genesis block and prunes them.
-The pruning height is the `LastBlockHeight - RetentionBlocks`.
+The pruning height is `LastBlockHeight - RetentionBlocks`.

 ### Pruning on New Block